lasso-js/lasso/README.md

     --development
 ```

-If everything worked correctly then you should see output that includes output similar to the following:
+If everything worked correctly then you should see output similar to the following:

 ```text
 Output for page "my-page":